-Flags are alerts you can raise on your students to share concerns to most efficiently support students.
-You can include specific comments and feedback to the student.
-Flags include:
+Flags are alerts you can raise at any time on your students to share concerns to most efficiently support students.
+You can include specific comments to the student.

 - Attendance Concern

-- Critical Attendance Concern

 - Never Attended

+- Stopped Attending

 - Work not Meeting Expectations

-- Critical Academic Concern
+- Critical Concern

 - At Risk of Failing

-- Stopped Attending
+- Open Ended Comment